-Students in the Advanced Criminal Justice Externship will provide representation to criminal defendants in the St. Joseph Superior Court pursuant to a Student Practice Certification.
-With direct supervision by Public Defender and Adjunct Assistant Professor Stanley Wruble, students will represent indigent clients charged with low-level felonies (Class D felonies) which can routinely be resolved within one semester.
+Students in the Felony Criminal Defense Externship will provide representation to criminal defendants in the St. Joseph Superior Court pursuant to a Student Practice Certification.
+With direct supervision by Public Defender and Adjunct Assistant Professor Stanley Wruble, students will represent indigent clients charged with lower-level felonies which can routinely be resolved within one semester.
 Students will represent their clients through all phases of the criminal justice system from charging through plea negotiation or trial and will perform the following tasks: client interviewing and counseling, factual investigation, legal research, case theory formulation, motion practice, suppression and evidentiary hearings, plea negotiation with deputy prosecutors, and trials.

 Structure and Academic Component

-Advanced Criminal Justice Externship is a one semester, four credit course that will have four students in each of the Fall 2012 and Spring 2013 semesters.
+Felony Criminal Defense Externship is a one semester, four credit course that will have four students per semesters.
 They will attend classroom seminars that focus on criminal law issues and procedures in St. Joseph Superior Court.
 These classroom sessions will be “front-loaded” to arm students with the knowledge needed to start their casework at the beginning of the semester.
 Students must attend four 3-hour classroom sessions specifically designed for the Externship during the first two weeks of the semester, plus two additional three-hour sessions later in the semester, focusing on trial strategy and preparation.
 Students will meet weekly with Professor Wruble to monitor their progress and provide guidance and instruction.
 Students will be given a letter grade for one credit hour of the classroom component, and will be graded on a pass/fail basis for the remaining three credit hours.

-Classroom sessions will be held in Eck Hall.
-Client meetings and weekly supervision meetings will be held primarily in Professor Wruble’s downtown South Bend law office.
+Classroom sessions, client meetings, and weekly supervision meetings will be held primarily in Professor Wruble’s downtown South Bend law office.